deraren/We-Bring-The-Drama/README.md

 4.[NLP for Dramas - Use of NLP in classification model and recommender function.](https://github.com/deraren/We-Bring-The-Drama/blob/main/NLP%20for%20Dramas.ipynb)

 ## Contributors
-@deraren Darren Ng
+  -@deraren-Darren Ng

-@alvis Alvis Cheng
+  -@alvis-Alvis Cheng

-@Kappro Glenn Lim
+  -@KapproGlenn Lim

 ## Problem Definition

 - Can we use various publicly accessible statistics to predict how well-perceived a K-Drama will be?

-Exploratory Sub-problems
+## Exploratory Sub-problems

-Number of Episodes vs Cast Popularity
+1.Number of Episodes vs Cast Popularity
-Episode Runtime vs Popularity
+2.Episode Runtime vs Popularity
-Average Rating vs Popularity
+3.Average Rating vs Popularity
-Cast Popularity vs Popularity
+4.Cast Popularity vs Popularity
-Popularity vs Rating Count
+5.Popularity vs Rating Count
-Popularity vs Number of Seasons
+6.Popularity vs Number of Seasons

 ## Models Used
 1. Linear Regression